manifestes/archived/README.md

 icons & colors for tags, layout for quotes, more texts & quotes, drafts on dev, cities jumps on map (more sources)

 ###[160720](http://manifestes.github.io/archived/160720)
-«slugs»: fullpage simple social share for each text; map: better city jumper, async load, small legend for mobile with toggle all, demosphere using cors.io, 3615ninja link, «files» folder
+«slugs»: fullpage simple social share for each text; map: better city jumper, async load, small legend for mobile with toggle all, demosphere using cors.io, 3615ninja link, «files» folder, «add» button on menu to framapads